fredemmott/HTCC/README.md

-**THIS IS AN EXPERIMENT - IT IS NOT READY FOR USE**.
-Do not ask for help using or installing it, etc.

 # EXPERIMENT: Hand-tracked cockpit clicking for VR flight simulators

 This project is an OpenXR API layer aimed to make it easy to click on cockpits in VR flight simulators.
 Currently only DCS World is supported.